 - a.
-The schedule of matches for each will be posted.
+The schedule of matches for each contest will be posted.
 Any contestant appearing for a match more than one-fourth hour after the time scheduled will be defaulted. - b.
 Decisions of the referee must be accepted without argument.
 Arguments may be made to the head referee. - c.
-Contestants may be defaulted for any upsportsmanlike conduct at the discretion of the tournament committee.
+Contestants may be defaulted for any unsportsmanlike conduct at the discretion of the tournament committee. - 13.
+Qualification in Tennis District winners in each conference qualify for the State Meets in accordance with schedule provided in Rules 19 and 23 of the Spring Meet Plan.